jhelpgg/ComposeClean/tasks/doc/tasks/extensions/FlowExtensions.md

 `fr.jhelp.android.library.tasks.doWhen` listen the flow emission.
 And the first time when a given condition fulfill, an action is played.
 The action is played only one time.
-The returned future is a way to cancel litening and not do the action before the condition met.
+The returned future is a way to cancel listening and not do the action before the condition met.